expresspigeon/blog/src/content/kb/api/lists.md

 Processing uploaded lists takes some time, therefore after a successful upload call, you might need to check status of the upload.
 The `upload_id` should be used for checking the status your upload.
 Please, see a section below for more information.

-## Check the status of list upload
+## Check the Status of List Upload

 > GET https://api.expresspigeon.com/lists/upload_status/{id}